-We gratefully acknowledge the many researchers who worked on the ice-based visual and acoustic survey collecting the data required for the abundance estimate.
-In particular, we recognize Jason Michalec, Jason Herreman, Kate Stafford, and Billy Adams who helped deploy and retrieve the acoustic recorders under very dangerous conditions.
-We thank the Whaling Captains Association at Barrow and the Alaska Eskimo Whaling Commission for allowing us to conduct these studies near Barrow during the whaling season.
-We thank Kristin Hodge, Maureen Loman, Clara MacCarald, Elizabeth McDonald, and Kaitlin Palmer for painstaking analysis of the acoustic data.
+The many researchers who worked on the ice-based visual and acoustic survey collecting the data required for the abundance estimate are gratefully acknowleged.
+In particular, people recognised are Jason Michalec, Jason Herreman, Kate Stafford, and Billy Adams who helped deploy and retrieve the acoustic recorders under very dangerous conditions.
+The Whaling Captains Association at Barrow and the Alaska Eskimo Whaling Commission are thanked for their support and patience, allowing us to conduct these studies near Utqiagvik (formerly Barrow) during the whaling season.
+Kristin Hodge, Maureen Loman, Clara MacCarald, Elizabeth McDonald, and Kaitlin Palmer are thanked for painstaking analysis of the acoustic data.
 We thank Mike Pitzrick for software tools and consultation on post-processing of the location data.
 We also thank the North Slope Borough, NOAA, BOEM, and BP Exploration, Alaska, Inc. for funding by which to collect and analyse the acoustic data used for the abundance estimate.